olzama/CL-seminar/annotated_bib.md

 * [The Formation of Soviet Research Institutes: A Combination of Revolutionary Innovation and International Borrowing ](https://journals.sagepub.com/doi/abs/10.1177/030631277500500303?journalCode=sssb)
     * A glimpse into a planned-economy system in which all funding for research as well as academic employment comes from the government, with its pros and cons.
-Another aspect of the system is that there is a large number of specialized institutions in which academics have the option to focus on research 100% (no teaching).
-Yet another aspect is that academic employment of some kind (starting from something like a postdoc) is much easier to find even in today's Russia which inherited much from the Soviet system (but the salaries are often unsustainable!).
+Another aspect of the system is that there is a large number of specialized institutions in which academics have the option to focus on research 100% (no teaching obligations).

 ### Module 6: The Future of CL
 * [On the gap between theoretical and computational linguistics](https://marcobaroni.org/publications/lectures/marco-eacl-2021-the-gap.pdf).
 Marco Baroni, EACL 2021 keynote speech.